Markus Kellermann Founder & CEO

 How Conversation Intelligence Actually Works

-5. Pattern aggregation — Across many conversations, the system identifies trends: which objections come up most, which talk ratios correlate with closed deals, which topics signal a deal is at risk.
+5. Pattern aggregation.
+Single calls are interesting.
+Hundreds of calls are useful.
+The aggregation layer looks across your entire team's conversations to surface patterns: which objections come up most, which talk ratios correlate with closed deals, which topics signal a deal is at risk.
+This is where conversation intelligence stops being a meeting tool and becomes a business intelligence tool.

 > "Conversation intelligence isn't about recording more meetings.
 It's about understanding what's already happening in the ones you have."

-The technology has matured significantly.
-Three years ago, you needed enterprise budgets to get useful analysis.
-Today, tools like Convo, Gong, and Chorus offer it at a fraction of the cost — and the local-processing approach means your data doesn't have to leave your machine.
+The technology has matured fast.
+Three years ago, you needed enterprise budgets and a dedicated implementation team to get useful analysis.
+Today, tools like Convo, Gong, and Chorus offer it at a fraction of the cost, and the local-processing approach means your data doesn't have to leave your machine.

 Where Conversation Intelligence Delivers Real ROI

-Not every team needs conversation intelligence.
+Not every team needs this.
 Here's where it actually moves the needle, and where it's overkill.

-This is where conversation intelligence was born, and it's still the highest-ROI application.
+This is where the category was born, and it's still the highest-ROI application.
 Specifically:

 - New rep onboarding: Instead of shadowing for weeks, new reps can review the top 10 calls from your best closer.
 They learn what good looks like from real examples, not roleplay.